OSGeo/gdal/doc/source/programs/ogr2ogr.rst

         ogr2ogr -append -fieldmap 2,-1,4 dst.shp src.shp

-* Outputing geometries with the CSV driver.
+* Outputting geometries with the CSV driver.

   By default, this driver does not preserve geometries on layer creation by default.
 An explicit layer creation option is needed: